Dynamical generation of fermion mass in a scalar-fermion theory with ${\lambda}{\phi}^4$ interaction: Diagrams contributing to

-We shall discuss about the infinite set of 2PI diagrams which are summable and contributing to ${\tilde{\Gamma}}_2(\phi, G)$.
 We need to define some basic elements for this purpose.
 First, we define a `lobe' which is constructed by joining any two lines of a four point vertex to two lines of an another four point vertex.
 Next, we also define a `trilinear line' which is constructed by joining a line of a three point vertex to a line of an another three point vertex.
 A lobe and a a trilinear line are shown in FIG.\ref{loli}(a) and \ref{loli}(b) respectively.

 We shall first discuss about 2PI diagrams of a particular kind which we name it as type-$a$.
 A typical diagram of this kind is shown in FIG.\ref{lo2li2} which involves two lobes each containing one trilinear line.
 The contribution reads as